w3c/compute-pressure/README.md

 mitigated, but not completely avoided**.
-Feedback systems have been successful on desktop computers, where the user is insulated from the device's temperature changes, the fan noise variation is not as significant, and there is no battery.
+Feedback systems have been successful on desktop computers, where the user is insulated from the device's temperature changes, the fan noise variation is not as significant, and DC power means stable power supply.

 ### Third-party contexts